-Facedrive Has a Virtually Non-Existent Social Media Presence, Which Seems Extremely Problematic For A Software-Based Company
+Facedrive Has a Virtually Non-Existent Social Media Presence

 Despite its lack of userbase and lack of cash, Facedrive seems well-suited for social media, where it could gain support for its stated mission of sustainability.
-However, we see that it has only 764 followers on Twitter and 3,634 follows on Facebook.
+However, we see that it has only 3,634 follows on Facebook and 764 followers on Twitter.
 These numbers pale in comparison to the combined millions of followers shared between Uber and Lyft.